Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Background

-\paragraph{Attack's Space} Okunle Ibitoye et al. \cite{ibitoye2019threat} presented the space term in adversarial attacks taxonomy in the network security domain.
+Ibitoye et al. \cite{ibitoye2025threat} presented the space term in adversarial attacks taxonomy in the network security domain.
 In \textbf{Feature-space} attacks, the attacker only modifies (by adding perturbations) the ML model input feature vector to craft the attack.
 As for the \textbf{Problem-space} attacks, the attacker modifies the actual file (malware, pcap, PE (Portable Executable), etc.) to trick the attacked model.
+Figure \ref{fig:ProbvsFeat} shows the difference between feature-space and problem-space Perturbations in the NIDS domain.